whatyouhide/stream_data/README.md

 end
 ```

-and run `mix deps.get`. `stream_data` is usually added only to the `:test` environment since it's used in tests and test data generation.
+and run `mix deps.get`.
+StreamData is usually added only to the `:test` environment since it's used in tests and test data generation.

 ## Usage